Sign in Create account

 Gauge: 16 sts, 8 rows = 4”

-Notes for post stitches: After completing a post st, the “v” of the st in the row below will remain empty, as you made a dc in front of, or behind it instead of on top of it.
-Be sure not to mistakenly st in that “v” when making your next regular dc.
+Notes for Post Stitches: After completing a post stitch, the “v” of the stitch in the row below will remain empty, as you made a dc in front of, or behind it instead of on top of it.
+Be sure not to mistakenly stitch in that “v” when making your next regular dc.
 If you do, your ridges will not be parallel!

-“hdc evenly along edge” means make approximately 2 sts into the side of every dc along the edge until you reach the corner.
+“Hdc evenly along edge” means to make approximately 2 stitches into the side of every dc along the edge until you reach the corner.
 There are many tutorials online which further explain the specific techniques and rules of thumb for edge stitching.

 “Invisible join” is a technique of joining rounds by sewing a faux stitch into a project’s final stitches with a yarn needle in order to avoid the noticeable knot made when finishing with a slip-stitch.
 There are many helpful tutorials online to assist with this finishing technique, if desired.